 Yes.
 The most notable requirement is the payment of airport charges (Art.
 39 FCAA).
-In addition, every airport has its own operational regulation, which can contain certain requirements regarding safety, environmental issues, noise protection, slots, etc.
+In addition, every airport has its own operational regulation (Betriebsreglement), which can contain certain requirements regarding safety, environmental issues, noise protection, slots, etc.

 1.9 What legislative and/or regulatory regime applies to air accidents?
 For example, are there any particular rules, regulations, systems and procedures in place which need to be adhered to?
+Do you believe that there are any changes which would be of benefit to the existing regime?